Eclipse91/FTP-File-Transfer-Program/README.md

 - Ensure that the program is executed with the necessary permissions to access files and directories.

 Feel free to contribute or report issues!
-This README provides a clearer structure, concise information, and instructions for setting up and running the QuestionsWebApp.
+This README provides a clearer structure, concise information, and instructions for setting up and running the FTP-File-Transfer-Program.
 Adjust the content as needed for your project.